Skip to content

-Welcome Students, Colleagues and Friends,
+Welcome Students, Colleagues and Friends!

 A Little About Me

-I proudly serve various non-profits as an Emeritus Board member for Special Olympics Colorado, and formerly on the boards of the Mountain Resource Center, The Learning Center Preschool of Evergreen, and Congregation Beth Evergreen.
+I’m a practicing attorney admitted to the bar in Colorado, California, and Washington, DC specializing in civil litigation as a trial attorney, real estate, corporations, and estate planning.
+[If you landed here while looking for information about my law practice, click Lawrl.com.]
+I serve proudly as a board member of various non-profits, currently as an emeritus board member for Special Olympics Colorado, and formerly on the boards of the Mountain Resource Center, The Learning Center Preschool of Evergreen, and Congregation Beth Evergreen.

 Late Fragment by Raymond Carver …